Guangzhou Metro: Connections to neighboring cities

+Rolling stock

+The Guangzhou Metro currently operates five different categories of rolling stock: A, B, D, L, and APM.

 Fares and tickets

 Fares

 Fares of Guangzhou Metro currently range from ¥2 (a couple of stations) to ¥22 (the longest journeys).
 A journey shorter than 4 km costs ¥2; ¥1 is charged for every 4 km after 4 km, every 6 km after 12 km, and every 8 km after 24 km.
 Between 30 October 2010 and 30 October 2011, an additional, undiscountable ¥5 fee was charged for any journey to or from Airport South.
 Collection of such a fee was approved for one year in July 2010 and expired without extension.
 The fare for the longest possible journey to the exiting station will be charged if a journey exceeds four hours.
 Passengers may carry luggage below weight and size limits at no cost or a ¥2 surcharge.

 Current ticket types

 Single journey ticket

 Single journey tickets can be bought at a kiosk at every station or at the automatic ticket vending machines.
 The ticket itself is a contactless radio-frequency plastic token.
 The user has to tap it on the sensor on the ticket barrier when entering and insert it into a slot at the exit gate where the token is reclaimed.
 Full base fares are charged for single journey tickets for individuals.
 Passengers travelling in groups of 30 or larger can enjoy a 10% discount.